 About the project

-This 25 kilometre section of trail is a missing link in the 1,100 kilometre Gippsland Odyssey Trail.
+This 25-kilometre section of trail is a missing link in the 1,100-kilometre Gippsland Odyssey Trail.
 Gippsland Odyssey will be one of the longest trails in Australia, extending all the way through Gippsland providing new active recreation and commuter links for the community and transforming key tourism infrastructure.

 Significant consideration has been given in the planning for this project to community and stakeholder engagement with a key focus on engaging with adjacent landowners to understand the leases and licenses over the proposed trail alignment and the impacts of trail development on landowners.